World / January 27, 2026

 While Israel’s government was consulted in the drafting of Trump’s plan, the Palestinian people—the very subjects of these grand designs—have been deliberately shut out.
 Decisions about our land, governance, and lives are being finalized in a perversely named “Board of Peace” run by Trump.

 True peace and rebuilding acknowledge responsibility for the destruction of our homes and lives, and prioritize Palestinian agency.
 We do not need a “Master Plan” imposed on us by people who do not have our rights or well-being at heart.
-We need our homeland preserved, rebuilt, and our rights and aspirations centered.
+We need our homeland preserved and rebuilt, and our rights and aspirations centered.

 Hani Almadhoun

-Hani Almadhoun is the senior director of philanthropy for UNRWA USA and co-founder of the Gaza Soup Kitchen, which is operated by members of his family in Gaza.
+Hani Almadhoun is the senior director of philanthropy for UNRWA USA and cofounder of the Gaza Soup Kitchen, which is operated by members of his family in Gaza.
 The views expressed are his own and do not represent UNRWA USA.

 More from The Nation